Category: Her Space

 Before a woman asks for physical space, she’s already been drowning in something else: Emotional PRESSURE.

-Think about a time when someone pressed on you emotionally.
+Try to recall a time when someone pressed on you emotionally.

 Maybe it was…